Where To Go When You Can’t Get Into ZahavWhen you can’t get a reservation at Zahav, these 10 places are (almost) as good.

 Zahav’s tasting menu is one of the best in the city, but if you lost the little corner of paper you wrote “MAKE ZAHAV RESERVATIONS AT MIDNIGHT” on and now don’t have anywhere to take your dad for his birthday, Laurel is a good second option.
-You’re going to pay more, and it’s definitely a bit more formal than Zahav (complete with glowing mirrors and candlelight), but it has some of the most interesting food in the city–like oysters topped with pickled serrano and gelée, perfect boquerones on doughy brioche, and scallops in a creamy broth you'll want to bottle.
+It’s a bit more formal than Zahav (complete with glowing mirrors and candlelight), but it has some of the most interesting food in the city–like oysters topped with pickled serrano and gelée, perfect boquerones on doughy brioche, and scallops in a creamy broth you'll want to bottle.
 It’s a bit more expensive than Zahav, but it’s just as good for a special occasion or a particularly big date.

 Vernick isn’t an Israeli restaurant, but they do serve some Middle Eastern dishes, like a lamb merguez that’s just as good as most things you’ll get at Zahav.
-Plus, on weekdays you can likely walk in and eat at the bar without a reservation.
+Plus, on weekdays you can usually walk in and eat at the bar without a reservation.
 Even though it’s one of the first places to come to mind when you want an upscale night out, the setup is minimalist—think bare walls and a handful of wooden tables.
 Stop by after a day of shopping near Rittenhouse, or for your next date night for a meal of salads, pasta, crudo, and shareable mains, like the perfectly charred pork chop with a peppery romesco glaze and juicy strawberries.